DiogoAbu/chatty/README.md

 * **Cross platform.** App runs on iOS and Android.
 * **Synchronized experience.** Always resume where you left off no matter what device.

+Here's a [5-Minute Breakdown](BREAKDOWN.md) of the app features and techs used.

 ## Development
 Want to contribute?
 Great, read [CONTRIBUTING.md](#) for details on our code of conduct.
+Take a look [here](ARCHITECTURE.md) for extra details.

 To start developing, follow these steps: